 Hilary joined Washington Farmland Trust in 2011, working on many facets of our farmland conservation program, including real estate transactions, conservation planning, and management of public grants for acquisitions.
 Hilary has been involved in land conservation and watershed protection since 2004, working with a range of local, county, federal, and international conservation initiatives.
 Prior to her work at the Trust, Hilary focused on coordination of community-based conservation programs, including watershed restoration projects, natural resource management, and planning (operational and financial) for long-term management of protected conservation lands.
 Hilary holds a B.A. in Political Science, and a MPA from the University of Texas-Austin.

-Molly joined Washington Farmland Trust in 2016.
-As Senior Communications Manager, Molly develops and implements the Trust’s communications strategy through a variety of owned, earned, and paid media channels.
-Through targeted outreach and print and digital storytelling, Molly seeks to expand, deepen, and retain key audiences, raise organizational visibility, and generate revenue.
-Prior to joining the Trust, Molly spent four years at a strategic communications firm in Seattle helping to elevate the work of nonprofits.
+Molly joined Washington Farmland Trust’s communications team in 2016.
+As Communications Director, Molly leads efforts to raise organizational visibility and increase public support for local farms.
+Molly works across programs to help bring people closer to our work, make meaning out of complex stories and data, and develop inclusive and accessible messaging that inspires action.
+Prior to joining the Trust, Molly spent four years at a strategic communications firm helping to elevate the work of nonprofits.
 Molly graduated from the University of Washington with degrees in Communications and Interdisciplinary Visual Art.
-When not writing copy or conducting photoshoots on the farm, you can find Molly drinking coffee, out in the wilderness, or reading her cookbooks cover to cover.
+When not crafting content or conducting photoshoots on the farm, you can find Molly drinking coffee, picking flowers from the side of the road, or devouring her cookbook collection.

 Nate brings close to two decades of experience in food, farming, and farmland preservation to his role as Conservation Manager.
 Nate and his wife own and manage Oyster Bay Farm, a 40 acre organic diversified livestock and crop farm on the shores of Puget Sound in Olympia, WA.
 They started farming in 2002 as caretakers on the farm, and, ultimately, they became owners in 2018 after successfully completing an agricultural conservation easement.
 Prior to joining WFT, Nate worked with Washington State Department of Agriculture’s organic certification program and as Farm Policy Director at the Organic Trade Association.
 He holds a bachelors of science in organic chemistry and agricultural science from The Evergreen State College.